4loopltd/Waracle/README.md

 For the purpose of the exercise the project is faithful to the original requirements.

 The project is organised as follows:
-1. `client` UI using Spring & Thymeleaf
+1. `cake-manager-client` UI using Spring & Thymeleaf
-2. `service` RESTful API using Spring, H2 & Swagger
+2. `cake-manager-service` RESTful API using Spring, H2 & Swagger
 3. `docker-compose` Docker config which will build and run the application

 ## Getting started